gisogrimm/ov-client/README.md

 ## ovbox

-The ov-client is a re-implementation of the ovbox, for compatibility with the digital stage.
+ov-client is a re-implementation of the original ovbox.
+It can run on Raspberry Pi (models 4B and 3B+), Ubuntu Linux and in an experimental verion on MacOS.
 More details can be found in the [ovbox repository](https://github.com/gisogrimm/ovbox).